-- Emphasize importance of knowing each horse individually.
-Each and horse and human create a unique dyad and therefore a unique language that develops between them.
-The overlap in ethology and practical approach to using comparative physiology and comparative psychology to assist in therapeutic process.
+- Emphasize the importance of knowing each horse individually.
+Each and horse and a human create a unique dyad and therefore a unique language that develops between them.
+The overlap in ethology and practical approach to using comparative physiology and comparative psychology to assist in the therapeutic process.

 We will continue to apply observational skills learned in level 1:

 - Observe individual interactions and activities with horses over the course of the training.